 De La Riva Guard

 What does De La Riva guard mean in the art of jiu-jitsu?
 The De La Riva guard is done when the bottom player catches the top player’s front leg from the outside using his leg.
-Indeed, he’ll use his other leg to block the other opponent’s leg nearby the knee.
+Indeed, he’ll use his other leg to block the other opponent’s leg near the knee.
 At the same time, the bottom player will grip the opponent’s pants on the same side of the hooked leg.

 What does De La Riva guard offer?
 The Dela Riva guard can offer its players a variety of sweeps, submissions, and transitions.
 In addition to the hook sweep, there are many other sweeps from DLR that you can try.